LelsersLasers/Notes/History/Notes.md

 #### South Carolina plantation owner

-Mr. South Carolina plantation owner, I know slaves are important to your economic well being, and because popular sovereignty follows the will of the masses, if most of the people in the South support slavery, then it should be allowed there.
+Mr. South Carolina plantation owner, I know slaves are important to your economic well being, and because of popular sovereignty if most of the people in the South support slavery, then it should be allowed there.

 #### Maryland slaveholder/Union supporter